dmulholl/language-lux/readme.md

-# Lux language support in Atom
+# Lux Syntax Highlighting

-Adds syntax highlighting for Lux.
+A syntax highlighting package for Atom.